Home

 2023 - Professor Harvey Whitehouse

-The lecture will be given by Professor Harvey Whitehouse, University of Oxford.
+The lecture was given by Professor Harvey Whitehouse, University of Oxford.

 The Fredrik Barth Memorial Lecture 2023 is open to all interested